-In 2019, ECB larvae from one area with three sample sites of ECB were analyzed.
+In 2021-2022, ECB larvae from one area with two sample sites of ECB were analyzed.
 Thus far, susceptibility to Cry1Ab has been assessed for two reference strains and ECB collected in maize fields in Northeast Iberia.
 ECB larvae were exposed to artificial diet treated with the discriminating concentration, and mortality and growth inhibition were evaluated after 7 days.
-Of the 1,488 larvae exposed to the discriminating concentration 98 larvae died, 1,385 survived but did not reach the 2nd larval stage, and 5 reached the 2nd larval stage and were used for a confirmatory experiment.
-The resulting effect of Cry1Ab on moulting inhibition (this criterion used accounts for both death and complete moulting (or growth) inhibition) was 99.74 %.
+Of the 1,652 larvae exposed to the discriminating concentration 57 larvae died, 1595 survived but did not reach the 2nd larval stage, and 21 reached the 2nd larval stage and were used for a confirmatory experiment.
+The resulting effect of Cry1Ab on moulting inhibition (this criterion used accounts for both death and complete moulting (or growth) inhibition) was 98.33 %.
 In the confirmatory experiment, all of these larvae died after feeding on Bt maize within seven days.
-Therefore, no decrease in Cry1Ab susceptibility of ECB has been observed during the monitoring duration.
+The confirmatory plant assays showed that no insects were capable of surviving on MON 810 and therefore there was no indication of a change in susceptibility to MON 810.